-Once upon a time (about 10 years or so ago) Cypress Park was one of Los Angeles’s most dangerous neighborhoods.
+Yes, Cypress Park is safe assuming you use common sense like you would in any urban neighborhood.
+But once upon a time (about 10 years or so ago) Cypress Park was one of Los Angeles’s most dangerous neighborhoods.
 It may not have made the national headlines like South Central, but locally it was infamous for its rival street gangs.
 These days however, outsiders are noticing that Cypress Park sits at a prime geographical location; equal distance between Downtown, Highland Park and Silverlake.
 In addition to its close proximity to transit-goodies like the Gold Line, LA River Bike Path, the 5 Freeway and the 110 Freeway….it also has (for now) rents that almost resemble something that’s affordable.
-So, many people are wondering…is it safe to move there yet?

 Is Cypress Park Safe Or Dangerous?